 Toys for Tots program from US Marine Corps.

-The Marines work with many organizations as well as individuals on the Toys for Tots program.
+The Marines work with many organizations, local charities, churches as well as individuals on the Toys for Tots program.
 Everything is done as part of a not for profit foundation that was created to do this.
 Many different groups are part of the Us Marine Corps foundation, as all these organizations help Toys for Tots provide assistance to the community.

 Local distribution sites for Toys

 As part of this service, there is a Marine who is assigned to each of the 800+ sites that administer it.
 They coordinate the service with donors, thousands of volunteers, the charities that actually disburse the Christmas toys, and also hundreds of corporate sponsors.
 The coordinator also provides outreach to the community.
 They create an application process for parents in each community.